awsdocs/aws-single-sign-on-user-guide/doc_source/howtoresetpassword.md

 **To reset your password**

-1. Open a browser and go to the sign\-in page for your user portal\.
+1. Open a browser and go to the sign\-in page for your AWS access portal\.

 1. Under the **Sign In** button, choose **Forgot Password?**\.